secblc/Blind-Croupier-Documentation/White Paper.md

 # WIN Token Distribution

-Токен WIN - это валюта проекта Blind Croupier служащая измерителем стоимости других товаров и услуг. Все категории участников могут использовать WIN для оплаты продуктов и услуг, связанных с проектом Blind Croupier. К тому же WIN может быть использован для оплаты или обмена среди всех участников обращения токена WIN.
+WIN Token - is Blind Croupier project's currency, used to measure other goods and services costs.
+All participants can use WIN to pay for goods and services of the Blind Croupier project.

 **Emission:** The total amount of WIN Tokens emitted is 500,000,000 WIN.
 There will be no further emission.
 *All unsold tokens (if any) are destroyed at the end of every period.*